 Credits Hours: 7

-Accreditation: This training course offers CPD accreditation from the Faculty of Pharmaceutical Medicine of the Royal Colleges of Physicians of the United Kingdom.
+Accreditation: This training course offers CPD accreditation from the Faculty of Pharmaceutical Medicine of the Royal Colleges of Physicians.

 CPD Credits: 8